‘Fifty Shades Darker’ Star Dakota Johnson Dishes On Shooting Those Steamy Sex Scenes With Jamie Dornan

 The fans allegedly thought the actors were trying too hard on the sex scenes in Fifty Shades Darker, which came off as humorous instead of sexy.
 Members of the audience even laughed at some of the more steamy scenes in the movie.

-This isn’t the first time Dornan and Johnson had to reshoot scenes together.
+This isn’t the first time Dornan and Johnson had to re-shoot scenes together.
 Back in 2015, the two were forced to re-film certain scenes for Fifty Shades of Grey.
 Of course, that movie went on to gross over $300 million in worldwide ticket sales, so the added scenes apparently paid off.

 Gossip Cop, however, is reporting that these rumors have not been substantiated by anyone involved in the film.
-In fact, with the movie scheduled for a February release, filmmakers would be hard pressed to reshoot any scenes and still get the movie out on time.
+In fact, with the movie scheduled for a February release, filmmakers would be hard pressed to re-shoot any scenes and still get the movie out on time.
 As fans will recall, Foley decided to film the next two movies at the same time, which means production for the trilogy is already complete.

 Meanwhile, as Anastasia Steele rekindles her romance with the billionaire, two of his former flames threaten to tear them apart.
 In the new extended trailer, Mrs. Robinson (Kim Basinger) warns Ana that Christian will never change and questions why she wants to start a real relationship with him.